Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Spatially extended model

 In the original publication of the experiments~\cite{Luo2023Molecular-scaleMonolayers}, it was noted that defects were seen moving in the direction of their head (signature of extensile activity) when they are oriented in the direction of the substrate's broken symmetry.
 This was attributed to activity due to proliferation.
 However, defects were also observed to move in the direction of their tail (signature of contractile activity) when oriented perpendicular to the direction of the substrate's broken symmetry.
-In our work activity is always extensile and the role of the deviatoric active stress is to stretch the ordered high density patches into spindles due to extensile defect self-propulsion.
-At both early and late times in the simulations, we see defects move as expected in extensile systems (see Videos~($1$--$3$)), in agreement with previous calculations~\cite{Brezin2022SpontaneousDefects}.
+In our work activity is always extensile and the role of the deviatoric active stress is to stretch the ordered high density clusters into a spindle shape due to extensile defect self-propulsion.
+At both early and late times in the simulations, we see defects move as expected in extensile systems (see Videos~1--3), in agreement with previous calculations~\cite{Brezin2022SpontaneousDefects}.

-Finally, we find that cell density is always depleted at the core of both $+1/2$ and $-1/2$ defects (Fig.~\ref{fig:sim_defects}(b,c)) in simulations -- consistent with the observations from experiments (Fig.~\ref{fig:experiment_fig_2}(e,f)).
-In the simulations, this happens because we have assumed that aligned cells can pack better and will jam at higher density (see Eq.~\eqref{eq:rhoJ}).
-In other words, high density correlates with high nematic order, while the density is lower at the disordered defect cores.
-This behavior is in contrast to what is observed in bacteria~\cite{Copenhagen2020TopologicalColonies} and epithelial cells~\cite{Saw2017TopologicalExtrusion}, where $+1/2$ defects are observed to be sites of cell accumulation.
-On the other hand, experiments in active microtubule nematics always observe a depletion of microtubule at defect cores~\cite{Sanchez2012SpontaneousMatter}.
+Finally, we find that cell density is always reduced at the core of both $+1/2$ and $-1/2$ defects in simulations [Fig.~\ref{fig:sim_defects}(b,c)] -- consistent with the observations from experiments [Fig.~\ref{fig:sim_defects}(d,e)].
+In the model, reduced cell density near topological defects arises from our assumption that cells can pack better when aligned [cf.\ Eq.~\eqref{eq:rhoJ}], so that density is higher in regions of high nematic order, while disordered defect cores tend to be depleted of cells.
+This behavior likely arises from the steric repulsion between the elongated cells and is similar to what is observed in active nematics made from microtubule-kinesin mixtures, where defect cores are indeed void of microtubules~\cite{Sanchez2012SpontaneousMatter}.

+By contrast experiments on bacteria~\cite{Copenhagen2020TopologicalColonies} and epithelial cells~\cite{Saw2017TopologicalExtrusion} have found cell accumulation near $+1/2$ defects. \rv{The cause for this striking difference might be the very large aspect ratios of fibroblast cells and microtubule bundles compared to those of bacteria and epithelial cells.
+Further, investigating this phenomenon is an interesting direction for future research.}